-Bluetooth has established a presence in many new automotive designs as a part of infotainment systems like in the image below.
-In a Bluetooth-enabled vehicle, the infotainment subsystem can easily interconnect a variety of portable devices such as DVD, CD, MP3 players and speakers, as well as provide access to a vehicle's onboard diagnostic and control systems.
+Bluetooth has established a presence in many new automotive designs as a part of infotainment systems, as shown in the image below.
+In a Bluetooth-enabled vehicle, the infotainment subsystem can easily interconnect a variety of portable devices such as DVD, CD, MP3 players, and speakers, as well as provide access to a vehicle's onboard diagnostic and control systems.

 Bluetooth Audio as well as Bluetooth Classic and Smart are well established in today’s modern automobiles, not only in the infotainment subsystem, but in many other areas such as replacement of a vehicle’s network wiring harnesses for delivery of critical control information.

 Other automotive apps enabled by Bluetooth include remote starting to warm-up the car in the winter or turning on the air conditioning in summer, remote parking, home garage door controllers, payment for gas at the pump and for toll roads, and wireless entry.
 Bluetooth is also making its way into engine control, vehicle body electronics, and the anti-lock braking safety subsystem.

 Bluetooth IoT is used for battery management in hybrid and electric vehicles, where battery packs of many individual battery cells operate reliably only when all of the individual cells charge/discharge in unison.
 Current technology relies on thousands of wired sensor connections to track temperature and voltage of each cell and adjust charge and discharge rates accordingly.
 These wired connections are susceptible to failure.
 Bluetooth connectivity minimizes the failure points and makes individual components more readily replaced without an entire battery rebuild.